Creationists win most evolution debates, but it's not because there's good evidence for their side.

 I'm not sure what to say in response to this.
 Like I said, Dr. Behe was really charming.
 I hate to charge him with dishonesty, but it's that or stupidity.
 Maybe there's something about being bent on an argument that makes you blind to what's being said to you.
 Blind seems better than dishonest or stupid.

-Those arguments hold no water.
 The fact that the injection mechanism is a different function than the flagellum is exactly the evolutionary model.
 Evolution consistently uses change in function.
 Lungs are thought to have developed from fish's swim bladder, for example, not from their gills.
+The legs of all amphibians, reptiles, and mammals evolved from the fins of fish, the wings of birds evolved from the arms of dinosaurs, and the wings of bats evolved from the arms of earthbound rodents.
+Those are all changes in function, which is the norm, not the exception.